 Spend a bit of time wandering the town and seeing what you find.
 The shops and galleries are a highlight.
 Stop into one, like Lamanai Mexican Folk Art, to pick up some local wares.

 The Mayan Riviera is home to seemingly countless cenotes.

 Cenotes are natural pits created when limestone bedrock collapses and reveals groundwater below.
 They’re cavernous swimming holes perfect for taking a dip and catching a glimpse of more local wildlife.

 From Akumal, two nearby cenotes are Gran Cenote and Yal-ku.
 Gran Cenote is further south near Tulum, while Yal-Ku is a bit north of Akumal.
-The cenotes generally charge an entrance fee of around $5-$10 USD and have snorkel gear and lockers available for rent.
+The cenotes generally charge an entrance fee, which can be anywhere around $5-$25 USD.
+They often have snorkel gear and lockers available for rent as well.

 Take a Day Trip to Tulum